 You always strive to be gracious when you're visiting someone, but being a good guest means something entirely different when the hosts are your in-laws.
 It creates a foundation for an important relationship that lasts, well, forever.
 No pressure, right?
 Add to that the intimate setting and things have the potential to get awkward.

-Luckily, there are ways to ease the anxiety for all involved and smooth the way toward positive future relationships, say Teresa Grella-Hillebrand, M.A., LMFT, and director, Counseling and Mental Health Professions Clinic at Hofstra University and April Masini, relationship advice columnist.
+Luckily, there are ways to ease the anxiety for all involved and smooth the way toward positive future relationships, says Teresa Grella-Hillebrand, family therapist and director of the Counseling and Mental Health Professions Clinic at Hofstra University, and April Masini, relationship advice columnist.
 Just keep their advice in mind, breathe, and smile.
 See?
 You're already off to a great start.

 Do they frown on public affection?
 Would they be offended if you offered them your hand and not a great big hug when you meet?
 Learn about his family's quirks and habits so you can prepare accordingly.
 When you arrive, hang back and observe their rhythms.
 You'll know better where to insert yourself in a natural manner.

 Genuine curiosity shows you care.
 Ask about the things they're proud of.
 If they have a gorgeous garden, ask how they got such amazing tomatoes to grow.
 And, says Grella-Hillebrand, your spouse is a natural bridge.
-If ever at a loss for conversation, talk about what he was like as a kid or ask to see old photos.
-He may cringe as you pore over grade-school portraits, but it will give his folks a chance to brag about one of their favorite topics.
+If ever at a loss for conversation, talk about what they were like as a kid, or ask to see old photos.
+They may cringe as you pore over grade-school portraits, but it will give their folks a chance to brag about one of their favorite topics.

 Yes, it should go without saying.
-But respecting a family's customs — and history — goes far beyond using your best manners.
-If they believe in a more traditional family structure and you're a staunch feminist, don't try to defend or sell your position.
+But respecting a family's customs—and history—goes far beyond using your best manners.

 Jolène M. Bouchon is a regular contributor to Brides.com and a freelance writer.